bayfrontmedia/bones-app/docs/app/configuration.md

 ## App

-The required `app.php` app configuration file has the following additional keys:

-### backup_path
+In addition to the `app.php` configuration required by Bones, this application adds the following:

-The `backup_path` key specifies the path where deployment backups will be saved on the server.
+- `backup_path` - The `backup_path` key specifies the path where deployment backups will be saved on the server.
   This key must exist in order to use the deployment-related [console commands](console.md).